 No, not according to the US Patent and Trademark Office (USPTO).
 It appears that George Howell Coffee owned a variant of this in the past, but it has since been abandoned.

 Even if they had a current trademark registration, they are claiming it inaccurately.
-Their (now cancelled) trademark application was for a word mark:
+Their (now canceled) trademark application was for a word mark:

 Trademark History: Back in December 17, 2003, GHH Select LLC LIMITED LIABILITY COMPANY DELAWARE (GEORGE HOWELL COFFEE COMPANY LLC LIMITED LIABILITY COMPANY DELAWARE) submitted trademark application (Serial number 78341965).
 Registration date (Registration number 3230498) is listed as April 17, 2007.
 Cancellation date is listed as November 22, 2013.

-Trademarks can be cancelled for any number of reasons, including abandonment, improper licensing, improper use, or if they are too generic.
-It appears that their site webmaster wasn't advised that the trademark was cancelled.
-And that they don't own the trademark for the single term “terroir”.
+Trademarks can be canceled for any number of reasons, including abandonment, improper licensing, improper use, or if they are too generic.
+It appears that their site webmaster wasn’t advised that the trademark was canceled.
+And that they don’t own the trademark for the single term “terroir”.